 Nearby peat was being excavated in huge quantities by peat companies such as Eclipse, Fisons, and Godwins, unearthing a remarkable archaeological record in the process, including the famous Sweet Track.
 These finds were recorded and rescued where possible by the Somerset Levels Project led by John and Bryony Coles.
 Seeking somewhere local to tell the archaeological story and display some of the finds, the project worked with Roger Rogers to establish the Peat Moors Centre.
 In 1992 it was expanded to tell some of the story of the Lake Villages.
-Two Iron Age round-houses were constructed, the Bulleid and Gray hut moved to the site and other work done to bring the history of peat alive.
+Two Iron Age round-houses were constructed, and the Bulleid and Gray hut used during the excavation of the Lake Villages was moved to the site.
 This work was funded by Somerset County Council who took over the running of the heritage part of the site.

 In 2006 the site was purchased by English Nature (now Natural England) as an office and work base for the growing Shapwick Heath National Nature Reserve and other Somerset reserves.
 Further developments provided a work space for the RSPB, Somerset Wildlife Trust and others; the Avalon Marshes Centre was born.
 Sadly, the Peat Moors Centre shut its doors to the public in 2009 but it continued to be used as an educational resource and provided a work base for the South West Heritage Trust’s “Hands on Heritage” team.